 Grassroots Crisis Intervention Center

-This year, we have decided to focus our efforts in our more immediate community, supporting Grassroots Crisis Intervention Center in Columbia, MD.
+This year, we continue to focus on our more immediate community, supporting Grassroots Crisis Intervention Center in Columbia, MD.
 Grassroots is the only 24 hour, full service homeless shelter providing free outreach services and crisis intervention in Howard County.

 Their facility maintains 18 beds for men, 33 family rooms, and 24 hour crisis hotline support.
-Their center is also connect to the suicide prevention line and hosts more calls than any center in the United States.
-We will support Grassroots with various initiatives throughout 2017, starting with a food and household supplies drive.
+Their center is also connected to the suicide prevention line and hosts more calls than any center in the United States.
 Grassroots serves approximately 50 people three meals daily and is always accepting food and household item donations; as well as gift cards for gas, grocery stores, and Walmart/Target.
 For more information on how you can join Edwards in supporting Grassroots, please visit their website.

-Edwards is participating in the 3rd Annual American Diabetes Association’s (ADA) CEOs Stopping Diabetes program – championed by Gina Abate and our Founder, Steve Edwards.
+Edwards participated in the 3rd Annual American Diabetes Association’s (ADA) CEOs Stopping Diabetes program – championed by President and CEO, Gina Abate and Founder, Steve Edwards.
 CEOs Stopping Diabetes selects six businesses in the Baltimore area each year to support wellness initiatives designed to improve the health of their workforce and prevent diabetes.
 David McShea, Executive Director of ADA says, “When CEOs lead wellness efforts in the workplace, the results are markedly improved.”

 The incidence of diabetes is increasing in Maryland.
 It affects 600,000 people and places 1.2M people at high risk – accounting for $1.8M+ in lost wages and productivity annually.
-To ensure we do not add to these statistics, Edwards will be implementing some healthy initiatives to encourage employees to be mindful and be fit.
-Our program initiatives will culminate in October when we participate as a team in ADA’s Step Out Walk.
+To ensure we do not add to these statistics, Edwards implemented healthy initiatives encouraging employees to be mindful and be fit.
+Our programs included a Yoga/Zumba event, Get Fit Don’t Sit Day, healthy lunch competitions, walks around the parking lot, and ADA’s Step Out Walk.
 For more information, please visit our Team Page.